blitzmartin/lesson-hunter/README.md

    plays the selected video for the current sub-topic, with space for your own notes per topic.
 Mark topics complete as you go.

+### Building a course yourself, without AI

+From the New course form, click **"Build it myself →"** to switch to a manual
+builder: enter a topic/level/language, then add one row per sub-topic with its title and a pasted YouTube link (a thumbnail preview confirms the link resolved correctly).
+Reorder rows with the ↑/↓ buttons before creating the course.
+No LLM call and no YouTube Data API search are used, so this doesn't touch your daily quota.

+### Editing a course

+Open any course (AI-generated or manually built) and click the **pencil icon** next to its title to enter edit mode: rename sub-topics, reorder them, remove a video, or add a new one by pasting a link — the same no-search, paste-a-link flow as manual creation.
+The **trash icon** deletes the whole course, with a confirmation prompt first.

 Courses are saved locally as flat JSON files under `~/.lessonhunter/courses/` — nothing is sent to any server beyond your chosen LLM provider and the YouTube Data API.